g-jgreen/documentation/content/usage/waylay_engine_programming.md

 * JSON payload transformation and enrichment
 * Mixing push and pull events, with conditional sensor execution
 * Mixing push and pull events, general case
-* How to synchronized different data streams
+* How to synchronize different data streams
 * Control flow using sequence feature
 * Threshold crossing with stream data
 * Timings in waylay - merging data streams and applying formula